There are different types of snakes in Virginia, both venomous and non-venomous.

 Plain-bellied water snakes are usually found around Virginia’s coast.
 However, they have also been seen close to streams in the Appalachian Mountains.
 They enjoy rivers, marshes, and floodplains.

-Typically, these types of snakes in Virginia have a length of 40 inches.
+These types of snakes in Virginia typically reach a length of 40 inches.
 The olive, brown, or gray coloration on the top of the plain-bellied water snake is generally one consistent hue.

-These snakes have solid, unmarked bellies that are yellow, cream, or sometimes red in color.
+These snakes have solid, unmarked bellies that are yellow, cream, or sometimes red.

 A plain-bellied water snake may be lurking there.
 However, because these types of snakes in Virginia are not poisonous, they won’t harm you.